03shraddha/03shraddha/README.md

 ### hi, i'm shraddha

-i work in analytics and product. i like building things that are useful, occasionally weird, and sometimes both.
+i work in product. i like building things that are useful, occasionally weird, and sometimes both.

 this is where i keep the experiments.